 Another reason for never promising an inheritance is the unknown healthcare costs later in life.
 Assisted living facilities and nursing homes are costly.
 I don’t want a conflict of interest between money and getting the best care for my wife or me.

 Maybe that sounds selfish, but there are situations where kids are challenged to decide between giving their parents the best care and not burning through all of their future inheritance.
 Sadly, we have to think about things like this, but money can influence decisions, even for those with great relationships with their parents.

 Money Can Tear Families Apart

-There are so many causes in the world more important than ensuring my kids get their second vacation home with the money we leave behind.
-An ideal situation would be when my kids are older they are involved with charitable causes that we can work together to give to after we pass.
-I can think of no better way to spend our money after passing than to give it to a cause we are all passionate about.
+So many causes in the world are more important than ensuring my kids get their second vacation home with the money we leave behind.
+An ideal situation would be when my kids are older; they are involved with charitable causes that we can work together to give to after we pass.
+I can think of no better way to spend our money after passing than to give it to a cause we are passionate about.

-What Might Change Our Mind About Leaving an Inheritance?
+What Might Change Our Minds About Leaving an Inheritance?

-One thing that would certainly change things is if me and their mother die early in life.
-If we were to pass away in the next 15 years or so then our kids would get everything.
-We would want to make sure they have money to take care of themselves.
+One thing that would undoubtedly change things is if their mother died and I early in life.
+If we were to pass away in the next 15 years, our kids would get everything.
+We want to make sure they have money to take care of themselves.
 We also won’t rule out giving money to grandkids to give them the same head start.
-However, with hopefully being at least 15 years away from the possibility of grandkids we have a lot to think about before then.
+However, with hopefully being at least 15 years away from the possibility of grandkids, we have a lot to think about before then.